sst/guide/_chapters/what-is-serverless.md

 Aside from optimizing your functions, you can use simple tricks like a separate scheduled function to invoke your function every few minutes to keep it warm.
 [Serverless Framework](https://serverless.com) which we are going to be using in this tutorial has a few plugins to [help keep your functions warm](https://github.com/FidelLimited/serverless-plugin-warmup).

-Now that we have a good idea of serverless computing, let's take a deeper look at what is a Lambda function and how your code is going to be executed.
+Now that we have a good idea of serverless computing, let's take a deeper look at what a Lambda function is and how your code will be executed.